tenzir/tenzir/web/docs/about-vast/use-cases.md

 possible, including contextualization and pre-processing.

-This approach differs from traditional architectures that centralizes *all* security event data, with SIEMs of as work horse.
+This approach differs from traditional architectures that centralizes *all* security event data, with SIEMs as work horse.
 Specifically, when building a central solution on top of legacy SIEMs, operators struggle with (i) keeping up with ingesting the exponentially increasing data volumes, i.e., operate under a continuously saturated write path, (ii) answering low-latency queries needed for